abbreviatedman/react-full-stack-database/readme.md

 25. The file `mcu.json` should be included with this README.
 Move the file `mcu.json` into the `models` folder.

-26. On `McuModel.js`, set up the schema for the only collection we're using for this application.
+26. In `McuModel.js`, set up the schema for the only collection we're using for this application.
 The schema should follow the `mcu.json` file since that will serve as our starter data.

 `McuModel.js` should look like this: